Friendship Soup Activity for Kids

 It doesn’t really matter what the kids bring to share.
 If you think it’s going to be too much of one thing, just take part of it out for another recipe, and let them put in the amount you think will work.

-For this soup, we had so many vegetables that we had to change from our Dutch oven to a big stock pot mid-recipe.
+For this friendship soup activity, we had so many vegetables that we had to change from our Dutch oven to a big stockpot mid-recipe.
 Things will happen, just do what you have to.

 One year, all but one child brought corn.
 It was a corny soup, but it had meat, and I added a bag of frozen peas and some carrot sticks we had in the fridge.
 It turned out great.

 You could add cooked pasta or rice to the soup if you wanted, or whatever you like to have in your soup.
 Soup is so versatile.
 I find that kids eat soup better than most things.
 Even the picky eaters will eat soup.

 Here are a bunch of really good soup recipes kids love.

 Here is another soup that kids can make.
 Kids are much more likely to eat something they helped make and them bringing the ingredients multiplies that too.
 My kids ate this soup UP and yours will too.

 The basic things you need for the soup are:

 Some type of meat (not a must, but meat is good)